joshcanhelp/josh-to-11/content/md/post/259-taking-wordpress-to-eleventy.md

 #### `permalink`

 This is an important one to get right as I wanted to keep as many of the existing URLs as possible without redirects.
 I also wanted a file naming and organizing scheme that could be different than the URL.
-To that end, I wanted to use the `post_name` field from the `posts` table.
+To that end, I used the `post_name` field from the `posts` table.

 As I was trying out the conversion process, I realized that I was pulling all posts and pages of any post status.
 There were a few that were pending or draft that I wanted to keep but didn't want to be published.
 It turns out, you can set `permalink: false` and an output file is not created.